Dance Suites – by Fred Thomas

 What’s the relevant common thread linking all these Bach-worshipping composers?
 For our purposes, it’s their profound significance to us somewhere along the way and the continuity of musical love handed down through a generation.
 Mendelssohn believed – and I suspect my Dad does too – that music “fills the soul with a thousand things better than words.”
 In celebration of Peter’s monumental accomplishment of lingering on for seventy years, of everything he has taught me, of the diversity of music and of generous friends’ charitable giving, we hope you will consign these words, in the spirit of old age, to mental oblivion, and take simple pleasure in the sounds within.

-This new duo play improvised compositions using prepared piano – bluetac, rubbers, pegs, coins, plectrums, mallets, and cymbals – filtered through live electronics.
-Their debut album, ‘Below the Blue Whale’, is out now in digital form on the Loop Collective label.
-Buy it here or to purchase a hard copy write to Fred Thomas here.
+This duo play improvised compositions using prepared piano – bluetac, rubbers, pegs, coins, plectrums, mallets, and cymbals – filtered through live electronics.
+Their debut album, ‘Below the Blue Whale’, is out now on the Loop Collective label.
+Buy here

 Fred Thomas – prepared piano